5N44P/basil365/README.md

 # Basil365
 I want fresh basil all year round, but outdoors here it doesn't grow.
 Let's fix this, and make it IoT.

-![led-board](led-board.png)

-![test-board](test-board.png)

-## Initial research
 Buying a growlamp on the internet would be quite easy and cheap, but wouldn't make for a great DIY IoT project, so who cares, i'm going to roll my own IoT growlamp.
 And i want it to be the best and most efficient growlamp ever made.
 Since we are there, why not adding a load of sensors and connect it to a telegram bot to harass you?
 Seems great, let's do it.

+![led-board](led-board.png)
+Led board without drivers

+![test-board](test-board.png)
+Test board (arduino shield) to assess the performance of various drivers and components

+## Initial research

 Starting from the lamp, we want it led based.
 If you've ever seen a led growlamp before, you know that they are made of blue and red LEDs.
 But maybe we can do better.